-Our Student Services Team meets each fortnight (even weeks) through a referral process with class teachers and school admin.
-The class teacher completes a referral summarising the students current level of functioning and concerns for referral.
-An allocated meeting is set with the Principal/Deputy Principal, Guidance Officer, Learning Support Staff, Students with Disabilities Staff and the class teacher.
+Our Student Services Team meets each week through a referral process with class teachers and school admin.
+The class teacher completes a referral summarising the students' current level of functioning and concerns for referral.
+An allocated meeting is set with the Principal/Deputy Principal, Guidance Officer, Learning Support Staff, Inclusion Staff, Speech Pathologist, Student Wellbeing Officer and the Class Teacher.
 The case is reviewed and recommendations and suggestions are made to implement or investigate further.
 A subsequent review date is also set.
+Parents are notified of next steps via an email.